Sign In: 8:00am - 9:00am

 Sign Out: 4:00pm - 4:15 pm

 Campers must be signed out of camp each day by a parent, guardian, or designated adult.
 For your child’s safety, campers will be released only to those adults appearing on the registration form under the “Child release authorization” section.
 Please be prepared to present a photo ID each day to ensure that we are releasing each camper to the authorized adult.
-If you need to add an authorized adult to your campers pick up list it must be in writing, no phone calls will be accepted.
+We can add additional adults to your child’s form during the summer if need be.

 Parents/guardians of campers grades 6-8 can mark the box on the registration form allowing their child to sign him/herself in and out of camp each day.
 Please be aware that the YMCA is only responsible for the campers while they are signed in.
 The campers are responsible for themselves once signed out, and will be asked to leave the premises.
 Campers will not be allowed to sign themselves out without parental permission.

 A late pickup fee of $1.00 for each minute will be charged after the designated pick up time (4:15pm or 6:00 pm).
-Camper may be dropped from the program at the Director’s discretion if late pick up persists.
+Any camper may be dropped from the program at the Director’s discretion if late pick up persists.

 4:00pm - 6:00pm